 Video recording of a talk I gave on functional programming at a Scala Central meetup.

 Learning (and subsequently trying to explain) monads has become something of a rite of passage in functional programming.
-Like many developers, I struggled initially to understand precisely what type of thing monads are, despite using them on an almost daily basis.
-The most helpful description I have come across is given by Noel Welsh and Dave Gurnell in Scala with Cats:
+Burrito analogies aside, the most helpful description I have come across is given by Noel Welsh and Dave Gurnell in Scala with Cats:

 “A monad is a mechanism for sequencing computations.”